tpatterson1996/lcc-metadata-manual/record/main/funding-tab.md

 * **REQUIRED: **Add the relevant contact for “recipient” of the project funding.
 Should be an organization, not an individual.

+> Note: Award ID is required if it is available.
+These may include grant or cooperative agreement numbers, contract numbers, etc.

 ![](/assets/Allocationg_Screenshot.png)

 ---